zverok/wheretz/README.md

 4. If there's several intersecting bounding boxes, `WhereTZ` reads only relevant timezone files (which are not very large) and checks which polygon actually contains the point.
+5. **Added in 0.0.2** If point occures outside any of polygons, find the closest one (it's last resort for really rare cases and slower than other approaches).

 ## Known problems

-* On "bounding box only" check, some points deeply in sea (and actally belonging to no timezone polygon) can be wrongfly guessed as belonging to some timezone;
+* On "bounding box only" check, some points deeply in sea (and actually belonging to no timezone polygon) can be wrongly guessed as belonging to some timezone;
 * Loading/unloading `.geojson` files can be uneffective when called multiple times; future releases will provide option for preserve